mezzanine510/node-weather-app/README.md

 Once you've obtained your authentication keys, enter the values into the appropriate configuration fields in `src/utils/config.js`.

 ### Use
-To run locally using nodemon, use:
+To run locallywith nodemon, use:

 ```
 nodemon src/server.js